MSA Diversity Resource List

 The Musicological Society of Australia is collecting links to web resources that will be useful to those wanting to strengthen the inclusivity of their research, teaching, and concert programming.

 Below you will find links to repertoire lists, co-design protocols, discussion groups, sample syllabi, databases and more.
-There are many similar lists online, and with this there is always a risk of information-overload, so please do simply treat this list as a starting point in a larger process of engagement with the possibilities of genuine structural change.
+There are many similar lists online, and with this there is always a risk of information overload, so please do simply treat this list as a starting point in a larger process of engagement with the possibilities of genuine structural change.

 Thank you to those who have contributed to the list already (named below)!